simple3838/node-telegram-witai-lesson1/README.md

 https://youtu.be/YIeEermeXEU

-This video help you to
+This video with help you to :
 1. Build you own chat bot using node js
 2. Learn how to make your chat bot smart and able to inteprete messages or conversation
 3. learn how to integrate your bot to WIT.Ai